-How to Apply for a Drivers License in Washington
+How to Apply for a New Drivers License in Washington

 A Washington drivers license is available to eligible residents who are at least 16 years of age.
 In general, younger applicants may obtain learner’s permits after meeting certain educational requirements.
 While adult motorists are exempt from the need to undergo driver’s ed programs, certain WA DMV license tests must still be taken before they are issued a state driving credential.